Charlie (Charlie Puth album): Critical reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, Charlie received a weighted average score of 81, indicating "universal acclaim", based on five critical reviews.
 It is Puth's highest-rated album on the site.

 Commercial performance

 Charlie debuted at number 10 on the US Billboard 200 chart with 26,500 album equivalent units, 9,500 of which came from pure sales.
 It earned Puth his third top-ten album in the United States.
 The album debuted at number 9 on the UK Albums Chart, earning Puth his third top-ten album in the country.

 Track listing

+All tracks are produced by Charlie Puth.